missyu0801/playwright_bdd_permissionio/README.md

 - **Utils:** I have added utility files with helper functions, such as methods for working with locators

+**The Project Structure**
 ![Project Structure](readme/project_structure.png)

 ## Run the test

 ## Run all test in the feature folder
-To run the BDD tests written in Gherkin syntax with Behave, Go to the project directory root *e.g "C:\<directory_name>\permissionio>"* and use the following command:
+To run the BDD tests written in Gherkin syntax with Behave, Open Your Terminal(mac/OS) or CMD(windows), also you can run the project in your chosen IDE.
+Go to the project directory root *e.g "C:\<directory_name>\permissionio>"* and use the following command:
 ```bash
 behave
 ```